Vailoatai, American Samoa: 20th century

-In the early 70's, Governor Haydon pushed to privatize the station despite opposition from the Fono.
+In the early 1970s, Governor Haydon pushed to privatize the station despite opposition from the Fono.
 By 1975, the Federal Communications Commission (FCC) approved the application by Radio Samoa, Ltd. to take over WVUV-AM from the government.

 By the late 90's, the old station had gone off air and is now defunct.
 South Seas Broadcasting, Inc. bought what was left of the station, and in 2008, opened WVUV-FM at the Aitūlagi Building office complex in Tafuna.

 Flag Day

 Vailoatai has been a proud participant in the territory's annual celebration and commemoration of the April 17, 1900 raising of the American flag, performing the siva ma pese (song and dance) portion of the Flag Day event in 1988, 1998, 2004, 2010, 2012 and 2014.

-The village regularly participates in the Flag Day's cricket (men's and women's) games and fautasi (traditional Sāmoan long boat) races.
+The village regularly participates in the Flag Day's cricket (men's and women's) games and fautasi (traditional Samoan long boat) races.

 However, the last year the village fautasi, the Fa'asaulala, participated in the annual race was 2014.

-The village also performed its siva ma pese program for the Independent State of Sāmoa's celebration of their independence day in 2010 and 2012.
+The village also performed its siva ma pese program for the Independent State of Samoa's celebration of their independence day in 2010 and 2012.

-Founding Legend
+Founding legend

 In the book, Ole Manuō o Tala Tu’u ma Fisaga o Tala Ave, the village of Vailoa defeated the cannibal king Tuife’ai with the assistance of two brothers from Ātua, High Chiefs Lutu and Solosolo.
 The two brothers then sailed further east and established themselves as Sa'ousoali'i of Launiusaelua.

+Fagatogo elders believe the brothers received the name of their village malae, Malaeoletalu, from this war.
+Malaeoletalu is also the name of the malae of the Sālesātele village in Falealīlī.

 Tuāulu was specifically set aside to prepare human sacrifices for Tuife'ai during his reign.
 A forceful blow was applied to the back of the head, or tuāulu, using a traditional heavy war club like the talavalu.

 In 1926, Tuāulu and Vailoa combined to form the Vailoatai village.

 Tuife'ai is a title that has many tala (legends) from Manu'a, Tutuila and 'Upolu.
 Sunia notes that the title goes back as far as 500 A.D., and that the Tuife'ai of that time is responsible for the first failed invasion of the Manu'a kingdom.

-The title established familial ties with the Mālietoa in the 13th or 14th century.
+The title established familial ties with the Mālietoa in the 13th or 14th century and was later renamed Tuisāmoa of the Poutasi village, Falealīlī.